facebookresearch/ParlAI/docs/source/tutorial_seq2seq.rst

 logging info, saving an end-state version of the model if desired, or closing any open connections.

-Our seq2seq model saves the model parameters to opt['model_file'] + '.shutdown_state'.
+The standard ParlAI seq2seq model saves the model parameters to opt['model_file'] + '.shutdown_state'.
 In contrast, the agents in parlai/agents/remote_agent use this to close their open TCP connection after sending a shutdown signal through.